rylan-holt/Favoriting-Service/README.md

 This Service was built for Jelena’s restaurant locator app. (but should also work with Haley’s restaurant locator app.

 **4.b.
 Current Status**
-Fully implemented and tested locally.
+Fully implemented and tested locally aside from dedicated commands to favorite, unfavorite, add, will be completed by **May 23, 2025** at the latest.
 The POST and GET endpoints behave as documented.

 **4.c.
 Known Issues & Timeline**
 No known issues at this time.
 If a bug arises, it will be addressed by **May 28, 2025**.